Lauren B. Buckley: Early life and education

 Lauren Buckley grew up on Conanicut Island, Rhode Island.
 She developed an early interest in biology while exploring her home island with her parents, both marine biologists.

 Buckley earned her Bachelor of Arts in biology and mathematics (honors) at Williams College in 2000.
 She conducted research as a graduate student at Stanford University, where she earned her PhD in 2005.
 Following her time at Stanford, Buckley pursued postdoctoral fellowships at the National Center for Ecological Analysis and Synthesis (NCEAS) and the Santa Fe Institute.
-Buckley became an assistant professor at the University of North Carolina Chapel Hill, a position she held from 2009-2013.
+Buckley became an assistant professor at the University of North Carolina Chapel Hill, a position she held from 2009 to 2013.
 In 2013, she joined the faculty at the University of Washington Department of Biology, and has been a professor from 2019 onward.
 Her lab, Buckley Lab, is affiliated with the University of Washington, and conducts research on the adaptive and ecological responses of organisms to global climate change.